cdl-saarland/pmtestbench/vagrant-setup/artifact_usage.md

 ```

 The VM is based on a 64-bit stock Debian 12.4 (bookworm) image.
 Additionally to
 common tools, we pre-installed tmux, vim, and nano for convenience.
-Vagrant by
+By default,
-default mounts the directory that includes the Vagrantfile in the host system
+Vagrant mounts the directory that includes the Vagrantfile in the host system
 as a shared directory in the VM, at `/vagrant/`.
-You can use this to move files
+You can use this directory to
-into or out of the VM if you choose to do so.
-Inside the vm, the `copyhost FILE*`
+move files into or out of the VM.
+Inside the VM, the `copyhost FILE*` command
-command can be used to copy files to this shared directory.
+can be used to copy files to this shared directory.

 The VM can be shut down from the host via `vagrant halt`.
 Changes to the file
 system are persistent, just run `vagrant up` and `vagrant ssh` again to boot